orchid-initiative/laelia-store/documentation/PROJECT_CHARTER.md

 # Project Charter

 ## Executive Summary
-We will be setting up a virtual storefront as a resale site of donated inventory.
+We will be setting up a virtual storefront as a resale site for donated inventory.

 ## Project Goals
 - Set up an online resale shop storefront within 2 months.